-We stand in front of a romantic dream castle of a German aristocrat who built it in the 19th century and ordered his architect to incorporate as many architectural styles as possible, from Germany and Portugal, from the Middle Ages to the present.
-Dom Fernando II, king of Portugal, was a contemporary of the Bavarian King Ludwig II, and his bonbon-coloured castle in Sintra parallels the eclectic and romantic style of Ludwig’s famous Neuschwanstein Castle.
+We stand in front of a romantic dream castle of a German aristocrat.
+Hebuilt it in the 19th century and ordered his architect to incorporate as many architectural styles as possible, from Germany and Portugal, from the Middle Ages to the present.
+Dom Fernando II, king of Portugal, was a contemporary of the Bavarian King Ludwig II, and had a similar taste.
+His bonbon-coloured castle in Sintra parallels the eclectic and romantic style of Ludwig’s famous Neuschwanstein Castle.

 On the inside as well, it features a fascinating mix of Moorish, mediaeval, early modern Portuguese and impressionist styles with some Art Deco influences.

-Final questions: Are the castles of Sintra worth a visit?
+Final questions: Is visiting the palaces of Sintra worthwhile?

 Yes, yes, yes!
 And one day is not enough!
 There are more castles to explore than the National Palace and the Palacio de Pena.
 We will have to come back!
 And yes, we caught a nasty cold on this trip.